-Cut the stem ends off the squash and discard them, but keep the skin and the other end intact.
-Using a spiralizer, shred the squash into long strands, then cut them to a manageable spaghetti-like length before you cook them.
-Alternatively, draw a julienne peeler down the squash, making spaghetti-like strands.
+Cut the stem ends off the squash and discard, but keep the skin and the other end intact.
+Using a spiralizer, shred the squash into long strands, then cut them to a manageable spaghetti-like length.
+Alternatively, use a julienne peeler down the length of the squash, making spaghetti-like strands.
 You can use a peeler to make thin, broader noodle-like slices as well.
 The spiralizer automatically removes the core, but if you use a peeler, stop just before you reach the seedy center.

 Heat the olive oil or butter in a large skillet over medium heat.
-Add the squash noodles and garlic.
+Add the squash noodles and pressed garlic.
 Cook, stirring constantly, for a few minutes or until just slightly softened.
-Add the basil and continue cooking for about 30 seconds to 1 minute.
+Add the chopped basil and continue cooking for 30 seconds to 1 minute.
 Add salt and pepper to taste.

-Toss the squash with the Parmesan cheese and serve immediately with extra Parmesan cheese on the side for sprinkling.
+Toss the squash with the Parmesan cheese and serve immediately with extra Parmesan on the side for sprinkling.